-WILLIAM H. LACY, 53, a Director since 1984, has been President and Chief Executive Officer of the Corporation since 1987.
-Mr. Lacy is a Director of Firstar Corporation and Johnson Controls, Inc. He is Chairman of the Executive Committee of the Board of Directors and a member of the Securities Investment Committee.
+William H. Lacy, age 53, has been President and Chief Executive Officer of the Corporation since 1987.
+Mr. Lacy is a Director of Firstar Bank Milwaukee.
+He is Chairman of the Executive Committee of the Board of Directors and a member of the Securities Investment Committee.
 Mr. Lacy attended the United States Air Force Academy and is a graduate of the University of Wisconsin-Milwaukee.

 - (1) Ownership information is for shares of Common Stock as reported by directors as of January 31, 1998.
 Unless otherwise noted, all directors have sole voting and investment power with respect to such shares.
-The shares beneficially owned by each director represent less than 1% of the total number of shares outstanding. - (2) Includes 2,000 shares held under the Corporation's 1993 Restricted Stock Plan for Non-Employee Directors and shares held under the Deposit Share Program for Non-Employee Directors under the Corporation's 1991 Stock Incentive Plan as follows: Mr. Abbott 628; Dr. Case 648; Mr. Engelman 608; Mr. Jastrow 550; Mr. Lubar 648; Mr. McIntosh 234; Mr. Muma 588; and Mr. Wallison 578.
-Directors have sole voting power and no investment power as to all shares described in this note. - (3) Messrs.
+The shares beneficially owned by each director represent less than 1% of the total number of shares outstanding. - (2) Includes 2,000 shares held under the Corporation's 1993 Restricted Stock Plan for Non-Employee Directors and shares held under the Deposit Share Program for Non-Employee Directors under the Corporation's 1991 Stock Incentive Plan as follows: Mr. Abbott 628; Dr. Case 648; Mr. Engelman 608; Mr. Jastrow 550; Mr. Lubar 648; Mr. McIntosh 234; Mr. Muma 588; and Mr. Wallison 578. - (3) Messrs.
 Ericson and Zore, as executive officers of NML, may be deemed to have a beneficial interest in the 20,938,400 shares of Common Stock of the Corporation beneficially owned by NML; each has disclaimed such beneficial ownership.
 See "Stock Ownership" above. - (4) Excludes 4,000 shares owned by a trust of which Mr. Lubar's wife is a co-trustee; 12,000 shares owned by Mr. Lubar's wife; and an aggregate of 48,000 shares owned by Mr. Lubar's four adult children, as to all of which shares Mr. Lubar disclaims beneficial ownership. - (5) Includes 289,560 shares which Mr. Lacy had the vested right to acquire as of January 31, 1998, or which become vested within sixty days thereafter pursuant to options granted under the Corporation's 1989 Stock Option Plan and the Corporation's 1991 Stock Incentive Plan.